milkotodorov/solaredge-battery-control/README.md

 ## Limitations
 The current solution for adding the storage registers to the `solaredge_modbus` library by adding them as an additional Class with `Endian.Little` as `wordorder`, works most of the time.
 However, it fails when it changes the following registers `storage_control_mode`, `storage_default_mode` and `storage_backup_reserved_setting` the first attempt.
 On a second attempt it succeeds.
 It fails if you change the value to something different than currently set.
 Otherwise setting the value to the same always succeed.
 For this reason, a retry mechanism was implemented when writing these three registers with a delay between each retry to maximize the success rate as I observed that this helps.
 Anyway the `storage_control_mode` and `storage_default_mode` registers should be changed only once and the `storage_backup_reserved_setting`, quite seldom.
 The rest of the registers works fine without any issue.

 In any case a cleaner solution is to be expected from the `solaredge_modbes` library and it's currently ongoing - check the open issue [Adding additional parameters](https://github.com/nmakel/solaredge_modbus/issues/36).
 Till then, I'm not aware of better alternative.
-I've tried the `Home Assistant` library, but with it the written values are also not properly encoded when writing and you end up in having totally different value in the registers.
+I've tried the `Home Assistant` [library](https://github.com/binsentsu/home-assistant-solaredge-modbus/tree/master), but with it the written values are also not properly written into some of the inverter registers and you end up in having totally different value in the inverter registers.